This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 Australia’s prohibitions on cartel conduct are capable of applying to global cartels.
 They can apply where the cartel conduct is engaged in outside Australia by corporations incorporated in Australia or carrying on business in Australia, or registered as foreign corporations in Australia or by individuals that are Australian citizens or ordinarily resident within Australia.

-One recent example of the Competition and Consumer Act’s applicability to global cartels can be seen in ACCC v Bridgestone Corporation8 where the Federal Court of Australia ordered four foreign based suppliers of marine hose to pay penalties for giving effect to a cartel in Australia even though the CAU containing the cartel provision had been made outside Australia.
+One recent example of the Competition and Consumer Act’s applicability to global cartels can be seen in ACCC v Bridgestone Corporation8 where the Federal Court of Australia ordered four foreign-based marine hose suppliers to pay penalties for giving effect to a cartel in Australia even though the CAU containing the cartel provision had been made outside Australia.
+The ACCC has also recently taken action against three foreign suppliers of high voltage underground submarine cables for their involvement in a bid-rigging arrangement which affected a single Australian project.9 Only one of the companies had ever been registered in Australia and that company had ceased to be registered in Australia three years before the proceedings were commenced.

 Another emerging issue is the possibility of extradition.
-In March 2010, Ian Norris, former chief executive officer of British engineering firm Morgan Crucible, was extradited from the United Kingdom to the United States of America in relation to cartel conduct.
 In countries which have criminalised cartel conduct and which have an extradition treaty with Australia, including the United States and United Kingdom, regulators will be able to seek extradition of individuals from Australia for the purposes of criminal cartel proceedings overseas.
 The DPP will be able to seek the extradition of individuals from overseas for the purposes of Australian criminal cartel proceedings.

 A number of memoranda of understanding and international agreements form the basis for international cooperation between Australian authorities and authorities in other jurisdictions including New Zealand, the European Union, the United Kingdom, Canada, South Korea, Chinese Taipei (Taiwan), Fiji and Papua New Guinea.
 Australia has also signed a bilateral treaty on mutual antitrust enforcement with the United States and provisions of the Australia-United States Free Trade Agreement require cooperation on investigation and enforcement matters.